rockstor/rockstor-doc/howtos/oem-guide.rst

 See :ref:`aboutapplianceid` for details.

 Pre-installers are strongly requested to ensure their distributed systems do not result in fake/non-unique Appliance IDs.
-Repeat Appliance ID installs will be refused support by the The Rockstor Project.
+Repeat Appliance ID installs will be refused support by The Rockstor Project.

 .. note::
     If hardware preferred by a pre-installer results in fake/non-unique Appliance IDs,